Happy Halloween: A Spooky Look at Bats and Housing Development

 - 3 min read

-Happy Halloween!
 Wendy Knight from Pacific Coast Ecology visited the Rosa Butron de Canet Adobe, the future site of Waterman Village, three times in the past month to look for bats.
-Due to the planned work on the adobe and the planned removal of some trees, the City of San Luis Obispo required a bat survey of the property by a qualified biologist.
-We have recently received the results of this survey, just in time for Halloween, and wanted to share this spooky behind the scenes look at what it takes to develop affordable housing on the site of a historic building.
+Due to the planned work on the adobe and the removal of some trees, the City of San Luis Obispo required a bat survey by a qualified biologist.
+We recently received the results of this survey, just in time for Halloween.
+I wanted to share this spooky behind-the-scenes look at what it takes to develop affordable housing on the site of a historic building.

-During the first two site visits, Knight investigated the interior and exterior of the adobe for signs of bats.
-In both the attic and the main interior of the adobe, no bats were sighted and it seemed this was not a space commonly used by bats for roosting.
-Bat feces, called guano, is a common method of determining whether or not bats frequent an area.
-Although there were some sightings of bat guano, there were no major accumulations, leading Knight to believe the adobe was not a regular roost site.
+During the first two site visits, Knight investigated both the interior and exterior of the adobe for signs of bats.
+In both the attic and the main interior, no bats were sighted, and it seemed this was not a space commonly used by bats for roosting.
+Bat feces, called guano, is a common method for determining whether bats frequent an area.
+Although there were some sightings of bat guano, there were no major accumulations.
+This led Knight to believe the adobe was not a regular roost site.

-Guano is an important part of determining the presence of bats in a survey location.
+Guano is crucial for determining the presence of bats in a survey location.
 To differentiate bat guano from the feces of other species, such as rodents, there are a few key differences to look for.
-As explained by Knight, after smearing the guano you should “look for its crumbly texture and shiny, iridescent flecks (from insect exoskeletons) when crushed.
+As Knight explained, after smearing the guano, you should “look for its crumbly texture and shiny, iridescent flecks (from insect exoskeletons) when crushed.
 Unlike hard, smooth rodent droppings, guano will easily disintegrate into fine powder when touched or pressed.”
-Guano is apparently also great for plants, in case any gardeners are interested!
+Interestingly, guano is also great for plants, in case any gardeners are interested!

 We reached out to Knight after receiving her report and asked a few questions about the experience.